lurchmath/lde/src/experimental/readme.md

 **Document** - an LC is considered to be a document if it consists of a single LC environment, whose children are either
  1. `Declare` - Declarations of constants that cannot be metavariables.
+ 2. `Stash` - 'Instantiations' not associated with rule (used by specialized tools).
- 2. `Rules` - given environments used as formulas.
+ 3. `Rules` - given environments used as formulas.
- 3. `User's content` - a single claim environment which must be the last child and contains the user's theorems, definitions, and proofs.
+ 4. `User's content` - a single claim environment which must be the last child and contains the user's theorems, definitions, and proofs.

 The command `load(docs,libs)` in [global-validation-lab.js](global-validation-lab.js#L1) calls the constructor for a Document with args `docs` and `libs`.
 Each is either a single string or an array of strings, each of which is the filename of a proof or library to load from their respective folders (with optional file extension). $^0$